jrosen48/prcr/cran-comments.md

 ## Changes in response to feedback from a previous submission

-* I'm sorry for incorrectly stating I made this change in the last submission -- omitted the redundant "The prcr package" and just started the Description field "Provides ..."

-* Corrected formatting of DOI
+* I percent encoded (using URLencode()) the angle bracket characters in the DOI in the Description field of the DESCRIPTION file.

 ## Test environments